grafana/helm-charts/charts/enterprise-metrics/README.md

 replication can be configured to ensure data replication spans availability zones.
 Refer to [Zone Aware Replication](https://cortexmetrics.io/docs/guides/zone-aware-replication/) for more information.
-Minio is no longer enabled and you are encouraged to use your cloud providers object storage service for production deployments.
+Minio is no longer enabled, and you are encouraged to use your cloud providers object storage service for production deployments.

 To deploy a cluster using `small.yaml` values file: